Did you know that 86% of businesses that suffer from fires never recover and go out of business?

 Visually check appliances regularly and do not use them if cases are dented, you can see scorch marks or frayed cables.

-Portable appliance testing (PAT) is an ideal way of testing your electrical appliances and making sure they do not pose a fire risk or will cause an electrical fault.
+Portable appliance testing (PAT) is an ideal way of testing your electrical appliances and making sure they remain safe.

 2. Keep clutter to a minimum